awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 Suppose an alarm's most recent data is `- - - - X`, with four missing data points and then a breaching data point as the most recent data point\.
 Because the next data point may be non\-breaching, the alarm does not go immediately into ALARM state when the data is either `- - - - X` or `- - - X -` and **Datapoints to Alarm** is 3\.
 This way, false positives are avoided when the next data point is non\-breaching and causes the data to be `- - - X O` or `- - X - O`\.

 However, if the last few data points are `- - X - -`, the alarm goes into ALARM state even if missing data points are treated as missing\.
 This is because alarms are designed to always go into ALARM state when the oldest available breaching datapoint during the Evaluation Periods number of data points is at least as old as the value of **Datapoints to Alarm**, and all other more recent data points are breaching or missing\.
-In this casethe alarm goes into ALARM state no matter if the total number of datapoints available is lower than M \(**Datapoints to Alarm**\)\.
+In this case, the alarm goes into ALARM state even if the total number of datapoints available is lower than M \(**Datapoints to Alarm**\)\.

 This alarm logic applies to M out of N alarms as well\.
 If the oldest breaching data point during the **Evaluation Periods** number of data points is at least as old as the value of **Evaluation Periods**, and all of the more recent data points are either breaching or missing, the alarm goes into ALARM state no matter the value of M \(**Datapoints to Alarm**\)\.